Dragonstone © Marc Simonetti

 - Aegon Targaryen, the son of Aerion and Valaena, who would later become known as King Aegon I Targaryen, Aegon the Dragon, and Aegon the Conquerer.
 Aegon was the last Lord of Dragonstone, and the first King of the Seven Kingdoms.
 Married to both of his sisters, Visenya and Rhaenys.

-The war lasted about two and a half years, and saw the deaths of many members of House Targaryen, including the deaths of both claimants, Rhaenyra and Aegon II, as well as most of the dragons who had lived during the Targaryen Dynasty.
-The war saw many major battles, and saw King's Landing change hands at several occasions, as well as multiple claimants arising, some for a fortnight, some for a moons turn.
+Rhaenyra, once recovered, was crowned queen by her husband and uncle, Daemon.
+She declared war on her brother, beginning the Dance of the Dragons.
+The war lasted about two and a half years, and saw the deaths of many members of House Targaryen, including the deaths of both claimants, Rhaenyra and Aegon II, as well as most of the dragons who had lived during the Targaryen dynasty.
+The war saw many major battles, and saw King's Landing change hands on several occasions, as well as multiple claimants arising, some for a fortnight, some for a moon's turn.
+Rhaenyra was fed to Aegon II's dragon, Sunfyre, after the fall of Dragonstone.

-During their time on Dragonstone, Dowager Queen Rhaella came to realise she was pregnant.
-Nine moons after the flight from King's Landing, Rhaella gave birth to Princess Daenerys Targaryen, while a summer storm was raging.
+Nine moons after the flight from King's Landing, Rhaella died giving birth to Princess Daenerys Targaryen, while a summer storm was raging.
 The Targaryen fleet, which had been anchored before Dragonstone, was smashed, and huge stone blocks were ripped from the parapets and sent hurtling into the wild waters of the narrow sea.

-Since the end of the Rebellion, Stannis Baratheon had been building a fleet, as to be able to take Dragonstone.
-With the Targaryen fleet destroyed and Queen Rhaella dead, Dragonstone's garrison was prepared to sell Viserys and Daenerys to the new king, Robert Baratheon.
-Just before Stannis Baratheon prepared to sail to Dragonstone, Willem Darry and four loyal men broke into the nursery one night and stole the two children, the last scions of House Targaryen, and fled with a wet nurse, setting sail under cover of darkness for the safety of the Braavosian coast.
+The new king, Robert I Baratheon, tasked his younger brother, Stannis, with building a new fleet to take Dragonstone.
+With the Targaryen fleet destroyed and Rhaella dead, Dragonstone's garrison was prepared to sell Viserys and Daenerys to Robert.
+Just before Stannis prepared to sail to Dragonstone, however, Ser Willem Darry and four loyal men broke into the nursery one night and stole the two children, the last scions of House Targaryen, and fled with a wet nurse, setting sail under cover of darkness for the safety of the Braavosian coast.
 Stannis commanded the successful Baratheon assault on Dragonstone.

-After the war had ended, the castle passed to Stannis Baratheon, who became Lord of Dragonstone.
-Stannis resented the castle because its lands were far poorer than those of Storm's End, which he felt was his due as heir of House Baratheon, but King Robert had granted that castle to their younger brother, Renly.
+After Robert's Rebellion ended, the castle passed to Stannis Baratheon, who became Lord of Dragonstone.
+Stannis resented the castle because its lands were far poorer than those of Storm's End, which he felt was his due as heir of House Baratheon, but King Robert I had granted that castle to their younger brother, Renly.
 Robert felt a strong leader should be placed in the old Targaryen seat, and its occupant was traditionally the heir to the Iron Throne.
 However, Robert was also angered that the Targaryen children had escaped to Essos, and Stannis considered Dragonstone to be an insult.

 Years later Stannis is still brooding and has not forgotten or forgiven Robert for not giving him his due, and says so to old Maester Cressen: